 The result is that they won’t translate the copy word-for-word.
 Instead, they will change the reference completely for each audience.
 This means that even if you translate a tagline from English to Spanish, for example, the translations won’t match.
 However, the message will remain the consistent.

 A Brand’s Values and Voice Need to Shine Through in Every Language

-The bottom line is that no matter which words you use in your marketing copy, they need to convey the same thing: the brand’s voice.
-So whether you’re marketing in China, France, or the US, the content should have a similar voice, even though the words and possibly the literal meaning may be different.
+The bottom line is that no matter which words you use in your marketing copy, they need to convey the same thing: your brand’s voice.
+So whether you’re marketing in China, France, or the US, the content should have a similar voice, even though the words and possibly the literal meanings may vary.

 In addition, marketing copy should reflect brand values in every language.
 It might take different words to relay the quality of your brand in every country you’re targeting, but those words should add up to the same message.

 Fortunately, there are professionals — like those at Accredited Language — who are experienced enough with marketing translation to know how the process works from beginning to end.
 This can help business owners feel confident that their message is being relayed correctly in every targeted language.